CGAT-Group/DICAST/docs/source/get-started/run/runscript.rst

 Make sure you followed the steps described in the :doc:`setup <../setup>` section carefully.

+Change config.sh according to your run (see :doc:`How to change your config.sh file <../run/config>`)

 Before getting started make sure to activate the snakemake conda environment:

 .. prompt:: bash